 This should include evidence of an earned master's degree with a minimum 3.0 GPA on a 4.0 scale.
 If your cumulative GPA was under 3.0, please include a GPA explanation.

 Provide three professional recommender(s) who can evaluate your leadership, interpersonal skills, critical thinking, judgment, professional practice and your ability and capacity to complete a doctoral degree.
 Letters of recommendation are facilitated through the online application.

 Two should come from current or recent supervisors, and one from another stakeholder such as board member, university instructor, or community member, but not to include faculty who teach in Gonzaga's EdD program.

 Please Note: All recommendation letters MUST be on official letterhead.

 Statement of Purpose

-Include a personal written statement of no more than 500 words.
+Include a personal written statement, in your own words, of no more than 500 words.
 Please include these four elements: